Web Accessibility Job Aid

 Accessibility Impact: using the table heading syntax ensures that screen readers align the data in the columns with the heading that describes the data.

-The sample below represents the code for a 2 row, 2 column table; the visible product is to the right:
+The samples below represents the code for a 2 row, 2 column table (horizontal and vertical):

 </tr>